-TransCanada's Board of Directors has authorized the issuance of common shares to participants in the Company's DRP.
-Under this plan, eligible holders of common or preferred shares of TransCanada and preferred shares of TCPL may reinvest their dividends and make optional cash payments to obtain TransCanada common shares.
-The Company reserves the right to satisfy its DRP obligations by issuing common shares from treasury at a discount of up to five per cent or by purchasing shares on the open market.
-Commencing with the dividends declared in April 2011, common shares purchased with reinvested cash dividends are satisfied with shares acquired on the open market at 100 per cent of the weighted average purchase price.
-Previously, common shares purchased with reinvested cash dividends were satisfied with shares issued from treasury at a discount to the average market price in the five days before dividend payment.
+TransCanada's Board of Directors has authorized the issuance of common shares to participants in TransCanada's Dividend Reinvestment and Share Purchase Plan (DRP).
+Under this plan, eligible holders of common and preferred shares of TransCanada and preferred shares of TCPL may reinvest their dividends and make optional cash payments to obtain TransCanada common shares.
+TransCanada reserves the right to satisfy its DRP obligations by issuing common shares from treasury at a discount of up to five per cent or by purchasing shares on the open market.
+Commencing with the dividends declared in April 2011, common shares obtained with reinvested cash dividends are satisfied with shares acquired on the open market at 100 per cent of the weighted average purchase price.
+Previously, common shares obtained with reinvested cash dividends were satisfied with shares issued from treasury at a discount to the average market price in the five days before dividend payment.
 The discount was set at three per cent in 2009 and 2010, and was reduced to two per cent commencing with the dividends declared in February 2011.
-In 2011, dividends of \$202 million were paid (2010 - \$378 million; 2009 - \$254 million) through the issuance of 5 million (2010 - 11 million; 2009 - 8 million) common shares from treasury in accordance with the DRP.